A1 Team Brazil

-A1 Team Brazil is the Brazilian team of A1 Grand Prix, an international racing series.
+A1 Team Brazil was the Brazilian team of A1 Grand Prix, an international racing series.

 Management

 The seat holder for A1 Team Brazil is the former Formula One World Champion Emerson Fittipaldi.
 Since 2005, Brazilian footballer Ronaldo has been the co-owner of A1 Team Brazil.
-The team principal is Fernando Patva.
+The team principal is Fernando Paiva.
 Technical support is provided by DS Motorsport Ltd.